bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

-- 72°
+- 71°
-- Breezy and Partly Cloudy
+- Breezy and Mostly Cloudy
 - 77% humidity
 - 16 mph wind
-- 41% cloud cover
+- 83% cloud cover
 - 50 AQI 🟩
 - 0.29 inches of rain expected in the next 48 hours